Blinken Open Society Archives: Galeria Centralis

-Galeria Centralis is an exhibition and screening hall that hosts Blinken OSA’s exhibitions, conferences and public events.
+Galeria Centralis is an exhibition and screening hall that hosts The Archivum’s exhibitions, conferences and public events.
 The space is used as a platform for turning the archive inside out, bringing archival materials to the public’s attention, and by contextualizing the available historical evidence, initiating public debates on questions of social and historical importance.

-Notable recent events include The Trial, a historical reconstruction commemorating the 50th anniversary of the secret trial and execution of Imre Nagy and co-defendants in 1958, for which Blinken OSA publicly broadcast tape recordings of the 52-hour-long trial in real time.
+Notable recent events include The Trial, a historical reconstruction commemorating the 50th anniversary of the secret trial and execution of Imre Nagy and co-defendants in 1958, for which the Archivum publicly broadcast tape recordings of the 52-hour-long trial in real time.

 Exhibitions include an exhibition on the sixtieth anniversary of the disappearance of the Swedish diplomat Raoul Wallenberg, which included a reconstruction of Wallenberg's office in the Swedish Embassy in Second Life, a public reconstruction based on forensic and exhumatation data gathered in the course of researching the Bosnian Serb Army's 1995 Srebrenica massacre of over 8,000 Muslim men and boys, an exhibition exploring the contemporary reception on the sixtieth anniversary of the restoration of Northern Transylvania to Hungary under the Second Vienna Award, and an exhibition marking the seventieth anniversary of the Hungarian Second Army's defeat by the Soviets at the River Don.

-In 2021, Blinken OSA co-organised an online exhibition with Háttér Archive entitled Records Uncovered.
+In 2021, the Archivum co-organised an online exhibition with Háttér Archive entitled Records Uncovered.
 The exhibition focuses on the gay and lesbian movements in Central and Southeastern Europe between the mid-1940s and the early 1990s.